jjjjohnson/RoboND-DeepLearning-Project/writeup.md

 -   1x1 Convolution:

 1x1 convolution is used to preserve spacial information ant it often(not in this project) leads to dimension reductionality.
-In the project, I find the filters to be 264 yield the best performance.
+In the project, I find the filters to be 264 yield the best performance .A fully-connected layer of the same size would result in the same number of features.
+However, replacement of fully-connected layers with convolutional layers presents an added advantage that during inference, images of any size can be fed into the trained network.

 ```
  conv_1x1 = conv2d_batchnorm(encoder3, filters=264, kernel_size=1, strides=1)